ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   Assertion failed: (AsmInfo && "MCAsmInfo not initialized."
   ...

+With Chapter3_1 implementation, the Chapter2 error message "Could not allocate target machine!" has gone.
-The errors say that we have not Target AsmPrinter.
+The new errors say that we have not Target AsmPrinter.
-Let's add it in next section.
+We will add it in next section.

 Add AsmPrinter
 --------------

-Chapter3_2/cpu0 contains the Cpu0AsmPrinter definition.
+Chapter3_2/ contains the Cpu0AsmPrinter definition.
 First, we add definitions in Cpu0.td to support AssemblyWriter.
 Cpu0.td is added with the following fragment,